 - Kidney problems.
 Kidney pain due to cysts, stones, or infections can radiate to the back and the legs.

-If any type of leg weakness or numbness is present, the nerve may be damaged and it is important to seek attention from a health care professional.
-If the nerve is compressed and the pain and symptoms are severe, surgery may be warranted.
+Any type of nerve compression warrants prompt medical attention.
+If progressive leg weakness or numbness is present, the nerve may be damaged, potentially leading to loss of leg function.
+If the nerve is compressed and the pain and symptoms are severe, surgery may be required.